-In 2003, Seeking a new challenge — and more imporantly to help people express themselves and connect with one another on a grander scale — Luke turned to a new career as an entrepreneur and designer in the social digital space.
+In 2003, seeking a new challenge — and more importantly to help people express themselves and connect with one another on a grander scale — Luke turned to a new career as an entrepreneur and designer in the social digital space.
 He co-founded groundbreaking blog filtering startup Blog Friends in 2007, then went on to pursue the design and strategy consulting practice that became Weaver.

-Fast forward to 2013 and Luke is building a new startup called Wiiv: a social network for makers that’s helps them showcase their insights and work in the context of collaborations with others.
+Fast forward to 2013 and Luke is building a new startup called Wiiv: a social network for makers that helps them showcase their insights and work in the context of collaborations with others.